seqcode/pegr/CONTRIBUTING.md

 9. The pull request should pass all the continuous integration tests which are automatically started by GitHub using e.g. Travis CI.

-10. Your pull request will be handled according to [some rules](doc/source/project/organization.rst#handling-pull-requests).

-11. If, before your pull request is merged, conflicts arise between your branch and the target branch (because other commits were pushed to the target branch), you need to either:
+10. If, before your pull request is merged, conflicts arise between your branch and the target branch (because other commits were pushed to the target branch), you need to either: